Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 2. Congruence Modulo

-Unit digit cycles, cyclic power problems, clock problems
+Unit digit cycles, large power problems, clock problems

 3. Alligation & Mixture